 Analysis and Test Results

-We assess each model across five different scoring metrics that are most significant contributors to the performance and quality of any pair of hiking pants: comfort and mobility, venting and breathability, versatility and style, weather resistance, and features.
+We assess each model across five different scoring metrics that are the most significant contributors to the performance and quality of any pair of hiking pants: comfort and mobility, venting and breathability, versatility and style, weather resistance, and additional features.
 Each metric is weighted based on its relative importance to the overall function of the pants.
-While our final rankings are based on a product's overall weighted score, we recognize that some models excel in particular areas and that different wearers may have different performance priorities.
-If, for example, venting and breathability are the most vital metric for you, we encourage you not just to look at a product's overall score, but to also focus in on that specific metric to discover how each product performs at a more granular level.
+If a particular metric is much more important to you than the rest, be sure to check out the specifics of how different models perform in that category (as opposed to just looking at the overall score).

 Related: Buying Advice for Hiking Pants

 We don't consider a product's value in its overall numerical score, but we recognize that it is an important consideration in any purchase.
 While the adage "you get what you pay for" often rings true, our years of testing experience have taught us that the highest-priced products are not always the highest performing.
 To assess value, we compare the price of each product against its overall score.
 The Outdoor Research Ferrosi and Patagonia Quandary are two examples of models that provide great value, costing far below the highest-priced options, yet stepping up to nearly any hiking challenge.
 The REI Sahara pants help you save even more in your wallet, though there is a noticeable drop off in styling and refinement.
 Still, they are our recommendation for spending the least while still getting respectable performance.

 One of the most critical considerations for outdoor clothing is its comfort.
 In the context of hiking pants, comfort means that they feel good: not pinching, rubbing, riding up, or distracting from the activity.
 The product should enhance your outdoor experience, not detract from it.
 Our thinking is that if it isn't comfortable, the rest of the metrics probably don't matter nearly as much.